-The journey to the ruins of Lamire, ancient ruins that had fallen before the Raegis had become the seat of the empire, was at least a week’s travel.
+The journey to the ruins of Lamire, ancient ruins that had fallen before the Raegis had even become the seat of the empire, was more two week’s travel.
 Unfortunately, it also meant moving closer to Karn’s sphere of influence… a long and unpleasant trip, but worth if it meant that Ariadna was restored to her place in the heavens.
 Kaya and Jaymes made the preparations for their departure from the ancient city had had hosted them through their long search.

 Obtaining rations for their group was no monumental task, but it was time consuming.
 Kaya hated to be tied down in one place for so long… ever since her band of rebels had been captured, she had Jaymes had never slept in the same place for more than few days before they had rescued Arianda.
 The longer she was here, the more she felt like there were eyes on her… but the delay to purchase supplies was a necessary one.
 The risk was better than being stranded or without food, and they had no idea what awaited them in the ruins.